porrupatata/postgresql_cloud_cluster/README.md

 Postgresql cluster with pgbouncer, pgbackrest and logical replication.

-Creates cloud infraestructure ( curretnly only aws available ) and configures the cluster.
+Creates cloud infraestructure ( currently only aws available ) and configures the cluster.

 It has helper roles to migrate/upgrade/clone currently existing DBs